cornetto

 1. First map your assembly to the reference using minimap2.

-ref.fasta and asm.fasta is what was detailed under the minidotplot.sh above.
-You may want to change the preset to asm10 and tune other minimap2 options.
+ref.fasta and asm.fasta are what we detailed under the minidotplot.sh section above.
+You may want to change the pre-set to asm10 and tune other minimap2 options.

 2. fix the +/- directions in the paf file we generated in step 1 to match the direction on the reference